 A healthy diet is one of the best tools for preventing or managing the symptoms of chronic diseases like stroke, cancer, diabetes, and Alzheimer’s/dementia.
 Since metabolism slows with each year after age 40, monitoring the types and amount of food you eat is key to maintaining weight and avoiding obesity, especially for those seniors who aren’t able to exercise as much.
 A diet rich in colorful fruits and vegetables, lean protein, and whole grains and fiber is a basic template for any senior.
 Certain nutrient-rich foods – including salmon, blueberries, avocados, green tea, and more – have been shown to boost brain function.

 You may think that as you get older, it is better to take it easy rather than continue an exercise routine.
 However, regular exercise will help prevent chronic conditions – such as heart disease, diabetes, and high blood pressure – that are common in seniors.
 According to the CDC, older adults should get at least 150 minutes of exercise per week.
 To get the most of your exercise routine, be sure to include a combination of not only strength and endurance exercises, but also flexibility and balance exercises, which help protect seniors from dangerous falls.
+Low-impact endurance exercises like walking on a treadmill or cycling can be a good way for seniors to meet the recommended 150 minutes per week.

 Get Enough Sleep